 RubyMine supports debugging Service Workers and Web Workers.
 RubyMine recognizes breakpoints in each worker and shows the debug data for it as a separate thread in the Frames pane on the Debugger tab of the Debug tool window.

 Set the breakpoints in the Workers to debug.

 If you are using Service Workers, make sure the Allow unsigned requests checkbox is selected on the Debugger page ( ).
 Otherwise your service workers may be unavailable during a debug session.

-Select the newly created configuration from the Select run/debug configuration list on the toolbar and click next to the list.
+From the Select run/debug configuration list on the toolbar, select the newly created configuration and click next to it.

 To examine the data (variables, watches, and so on) for a Worker, select its thread in the list and view its data in the Variables and Watches panes.
 When you select another Worker, the contents of the panes are updated accordingly.